apupier/docs-1/journey/day2/README.md

 ## Create an Application/Service in the new Environment

-To generate resources for the new Serivce, run the foolowing command.
+To generate resources for the new Service, run the following command.

 ```shell
 $ odo pipelines service add \